 discussing the recruitment process.
 “It’s hard to scout kids at really small

 schools.
 The big colleges I think completely disregard 6-man.”

 Prairie’s head coach went on to explain that smaller D2 schools are better recruitment prospects because of the exposure they have to 6-man programs.
 Prairie, along with other small teams, often attend summer football camps at schools like Chadron State College or Western Colorado University, where they can exhibit their skills and potential to coaches at the next level.
 It is here that coaches for these collegiate programs witness the big talent that can come from little places.

 Despite the obstacles that may come with trying to play at the next level, the athletes in many 6-man programs have an encouraging, very supportive community rooting them on.
 In Prairie’s case, members of the area ranging from 70-year-old farmers to a 2-month-old baby can be found watching from the sidelines.
 The entire community gathers at Roger Sorensen Field on Friday nights to show its pride and support for the young men representing its culture.

-“The whole community comes to support their team,” Long explained, having served as one of the main photographers at Prairie’s sporting events for the past couple of years.
-“Everybody knows everybody and its neighbor helping neighbor.
+“The whole community comes to support their team,” Long explained, having served as both a team mom and main photographer at Prairie’s sporting events for the past couple of years.
+“Everybody knows everybody and it’s neighbor helping neighbor.
 Small community is like a big family.”